A Century of Stories

 Merriam recognized the power a collective group of missions could have when approaching a single insurer.
-Brian Merriam recruited a group of missions, including the Assn. of Gospel Rescue Missions, to write policies offering insurance benefits at a reduced cost.
-Even missions outside of the New York region have found long-term value in Merriam Insurance’s group effort and expertise.
+Brian Merriam recruited a group of missions, including the Association of Gospel Rescue Missions (AGRM, now called Citygate Network

 As for vacation destinations, Merriam provides coverage for buildings, business personal property, equipment, guest property, loss of income, employee dishonesty, computers, automobiles, and protection from lawsuits arising out of lodging, skiing and other activities so that “owners can sleep as soundly as guests.”

 The agency offers more than coverage.
 “We believe in loss prevention and education, not just insurance services,” Merriam said.
 The agency takes several paths to educate clients.
 It sends out newsletters and e-blasts to clients and prospects, copies of which can be found on its website (merriaminsurance.com).
 It also keeps clients informed through Facebook, Twitter and YouTube.